Guidelines

 GRANT ASSISTANCE WORKSHOPS

 Conducting public grant assistance workshops provides information and guidance to those interested in applying to GFAC for Share Art Genesee grant funds.
 Workshop notices are broadly disseminated and press releases are issued.
-Workshops are conducted virtually by appointment, due to the continuation of the COVID pandemic.
+Workshops are conducted virtually by appointment by email to Greg Fiedler at greg@greaterflintartscouncil.org.

 APPLICATIONS